StephenBergman/MediMatch/components/_testing/ui-testing/components/ComponentSnippet/README.md

 # ComponentSnippet

 `ComponentSnippet` is a flexible component for displaying formatted code snippets, examples, notes, warnings, and errors.
-It is used for documentation, UI testing, and developer previews in the Overwatch-Connect project.
+It is used for documentation, UI testing, and developer previews in the Medimatch project.

 ## Props